lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 - By default, the root EBS volume is deleted (attribute enabled)
 - By default, any other attached EBS volume is not deleted (attribute disabled).

-[Make an Amazon EBS volume available for use on Linux - Amazon Elastic Compute Cloud][9]

-Once an EBS volume is created, this link provides a guide on how to attach a volume.
+Once an EBS volume is created, this link provides a guide on how to attach a volume: [Make an Amazon EBS volume available for use on Linux - Amazon Elastic Compute Cloud][9].

 ### Snapshots

 Snapshots allow you to take a backup of a volume at a point in time.
 You don’t need to detach a volume to make a snapshot, *but it is recommended*.
-Snapshots can be copied across between AZ’s and regions, making them useful as a mechanism of effectively moving around volumes.
+Snapshots can be copied between AZs and regions, making them useful as a mechanism of effectively moving volumes around.

-- **EBS Snapshot Archive** allows you to move a snapshot to a slower, but cheaper location of storage, giving up a 75% cheaper, but requires 24 to 72 hours to restore from the archive.
+- **EBS Snapshot Archive** allows you to move a snapshot to a slower, but cheaper location of storage—up to 75% cheaper—but requires 24–72 hours to restore from the archive.
 - **Recycle Bin for ECS Snapshots** provides a mechanism to retain deleted snapshots so you can recover them after accidental deletion, with a user-specified retention time (from 1 day to 1 year).

 ### Amazon Machine Images

 AMIs represent a customisation of an EC2 image, and define what the EC2 instance runs.
 AMIs are built for a specific region, and can be copied across regions.
-They can come from three flavours:
+They come in three flavours:

 - **Public AMI**s.
 We can select from a list of default AMIs (such as Amazon Linux 2, Ubuntu, Windows Server, etc).
 - **Custom AMI**s are ones we create, allowing you to add your own software, configuration, and monitoring.